Croatia map

 Croatia

 Croatia Adriatic coastis a country with exceptional natural beauty, a rich culture and tradition as well as ecological preserved regions.
-The northern part has continental climate, in the mountains it is alpine and in the Adriatic region has Mediterranean climate.
 The Mediterranean coast has a length of 1800 km and presents with its subtropical vegetation and the steel blue water against the background of the mountain chains a breathtaking panorama.
 1185 offshore islands invite to charming excursions.
 Especially the Island Korcula is a must if you are in this region.
 Korcula is a charming city on the island of the same name and is also called the "little sister of Dubrovnik", as both cities are very much alike because of their common Venice past.

 In the old town during summertime take place music festivals and demanding concerts with prominent performers.